frederic-perez/AmE-dictionary/data/dictionary.md

 __tpngue-in-cheek__
 __trace elements__ _This elixir packs a nutritional punch with antioxidants, trace elemrnts, enzymes, and energy-promoting superfoods._
 __track__ _n_ :camera:
-__tracksuit__ _n_ A loose-fitting jacket and pants worn by athletes and exercisers usually before and after workouts. :es: chándal
+__tracksuit__ _n_ :two: A loose-fitting jacket and pants worn by athletes and exercisers usually before and after workouts. :es: chándal
 __tractor trailer__ :two::hammer::camera: (tractor-trailer)
 __trade paperback__
 __trade-off__ _She has to make trade-offs._